karenpayneoregon/create-visual-studio-templates/readme.md

 ![title](assets/Templates.png)

 Creating applications in an organization or for developers working outside of a team, using a standard Visual Studio solution template makes sense.

 Why create a new project in Visual Studio time and time again from a base solution and add projects.
 At some point something changes in say one out of ten projects now this can cause problems.

+What is the definition of a standard Visual Studio standard template?
+One which has a common structure.

+For those teams/developers who work with files constantly, the standard solution would contain startup code for working with files.

+For those teams/developers working with data operations may have class projects to assist with data.

+Considerations on top of the above, include unit test project.
+Also, setting up common code in Visual Studio solution folders[^1].

+Also consider using NuGet packages from NuGet or local NuGet feeds when code is proprietary meaning code in a package should not be shared outside of the organization and/or the sole developer.

+One last thing to consider, added a Git markdown file named [readme.md](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) for documenting each project.

+## Important

+Make sure to read [this](Requires.md) if using this solution as a template.

 #  There are several options